Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 52 of 82 games this season, Denver and its opponents have scored more than 224.5 points.
+- In 58 games this season, Denver and its opponents have scored more than 221.5 combined points.

-- Denver has an average total of 228.3 in its contests this year, 3.8 more points than this game's over/under.
+- Denver's contests this year have an average point total of 228.3, 6.8 more points than this matchup's over/under.

 - This season, Denver has won 19 of its 25 games, or 76%, when favored by at least -350 on the moneyline.

-- The moneyline for this contest implies a 77.8% chance of a victory for the Nuggets.
+- The Nuggets have a 77.8% chance to win this game based on the implied probability of the moneyline.

 Timberwolves Betting Records & Stats

-- Minnesota has played 46 games this season that have gone over 224.5 combined points scored.
+- Minnesota has played 52 games this season that ended with a point total over 221.5 points.

-- Minnesota's outings this season have a 231.6-point average over/under, 7.1 more points than this game's point total.
+- The average total for Minnesota's games this season has been 231.6, 10.1 more points than this matchup's over/under.

-- The Timberwolves have won in 21, or 48.8%, of the 43 contests they have been named as odds-on underdogs in this year.
+- The Timberwolves have come away with 21 wins in the 43 contests they have been listed as the underdogs in this season.

-- Minnesota has a record of 1-3 when it is set as the underdog by +260 or more by sportsbooks this season.
+- This season, Minnesota has won one of its four games when it is the underdog by at least +280 on the moneyline.

-- The moneyline set for this matchup implies Minnesota has a 27.8% chance of coming away with a victory in the contest.
+- Minnesota has an implied victory probability of 26.3% according to the moneyline set by sportsbooks for this matchup.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)